Winter Fly Fishing: Catching Grayling

 During my travels, I have been extremely blessed to catch Grayling in the Dalarna region of Sweden and the chalk streams of southern England.
-Fly fishing tactics employed vary to suit the conditions.
-Nothing beats catching a Grayling on a dry fly in a river on a beautiful summer’s day, but European style nymphing can be a blast on a winter’s day.
+Fly fishing tactics employed vary to suit the conditions so you can fly fish year-round.
+Nothing beats catching a Grayling on a dry fly in a river on a beautiful summer’s day, but winter fly fishing can be a blast!

-For a dry fly set up, consider an Orvis Superfine three weight 7’6” rod for s small stream, or in rivers a 4 weight outfit (e.g. 8”), coupled with a size II Battenkill disc reel.
+For a dry fly set up, consider an Orvis Superfine three weight 7’6” rod for a small stream, or in rivers a 4 weight outfit (e.g. 8”), coupled with a size II Battenkill disc reel.
 Tie (or loop to loop) a 9-foot leader at the end of a Hydros Double Taper (DT) line to suit the rod rating.
 I would start with a Superstrong Plus 5X tapered leader with a size 16 black Klinkhammer.
-Depending on the conditions, and size of the resident Grayling, you may need to change not only to match the emerging hatch, but also the strength of a decent sized grayling in a strong current.
+To be prepared for winter fly fishing and the size of the resident Grayling, you may need to change not only to match the emerging hatch, but also the strength of a decent-sized grayling in a strong current.
 Other successful dry flies may include small muddler patterns and white gnats can be deadly into twilight hours on a humid evening.
-You may need going down to a size 20 micro fly to match the hatch on bright, cold days.
+To keep fly fishing year-round, You may need to go down to a size 20 micro fly to match the hatch on bright, cold days.

 Check out ORVIS – Advanced Nymphing Tactics – Fishing Deep Nymphs video on YouTube for a very easy method of allowing the point fly to search various depths without having to re-tie the dry fly (or edit the tippet length etc.).